 IoT is a disruptive force and has some immediate impacts, but its true disruptive impacts won’t be felt for some time.
 For example, IoT will not displace machine to machine (M2M) and supervisory control and data acquisition (SCADA) systems currently in use.
 Businesses have invested hundreds of millions in these systems.
 These solutions work well.
 They are secure, reliable and supportable.

 In the short term, IoT solutions will coexist with M2M and SCADA systems.
 Despite the potential, today’s IoT solutions do not bring sufficient value to replace these systems.
-This will change over time as new capabilities and use cases emerge.
+This will change over time as new capabilities and Applications emerge.

 In this early environment, IoT solution vendors and buyers must be realistic.
 Adoption is driven by a lot of factors, and not all of them have to do with the technology.
 Over-invest and be committed to change management.
 And build in your plans for a longer than usual adoption time.